Cancer Facts and Stats

 provides access to free or low-cost screening for

 In California, the Every Woman Counts (EWC) program assists low income, uninsured, underserved women in obtaining high quality breast and cervical cancer screening and follow-up services.
-The program is administered by California Department of Health Care Services.
-EWC receives funding from the Centers for Disease Control and Prevention (CDC), National Breast and Cervical Cancer Early Detection Program (NBCCEDP), Proposition 99, one cent of a two-cent tax on tobacco products (mandated by the California Breast Cancer Act of 1993), and general funds.
+The program is funded through the California Department of Health Care Services (DHCS), from federal grant monies, and State of California funds: The Breast Cancer Control Account (BCCA), Proposition 99, and the General Fund.

 Women who would like to find out if they qualify